Azhar00786/WeatherApp/README.md

 # WeatherApp
 # Android project made using Kotlin

-Follow these steps to use this project :-
+Follow these steps before using this project :-

 1> Get your personal API key from https://weatherstack.com/